Is it true that art imitates life, or that life imitates art?

-A high school student from McNair academic high school in new jersey used additive manufacturing to create a larger than life brain using an experimental robotic printer designed for space applications.
+Elena Malott A high school student from McNair Academic High School in New Jersey used additive manufacturing to create a larger-than-life brain using an experimental robotic printer designed for space applications.

-The 3Dprinted brain is 4 times bigger than the subject’s actual brain and measures 560mm x 670mm x 370mm tall.
+The brain was modeled from real-world MRI data.
+The 3D-printed brain is 4 times bigger than the subject’s actual brain and measures 560mm x 670mm x 370mm tall.

 Back to the Digital then physical and back again

-David Malott Spacefactory founder is the father of Elena Malott.
+David Malott Spacefactory, is the father of Elena Malott.

 layer by layer to become a physical object.

 The New Jersey student hopes her study will help guide between physical and digital imaging,

 facilitating medical advancements such as machine-assisted surgery and 3D bioprinting.

 “We have a long way to go before bioprinting a functioning organ, let alone something as sophisticated as the brain,” he says,

 “but the implications would be life-changing.”